gleb-shtengel/FIB-SEM/README.md

         Read TIF stack and display the eval box for each frame from the list.

-## Helper Functions for Results Presentation
+## Helper Functions for analysis of transformation matrix produced by FiJi-based workflow
     read_transformation_matrix_from_xf_file(xf_filename):
         Reads transformation matrix created by FiJi-based workflow from *.xf file analyze_transformation_matrix(transformation_matrix, xf_filename):